Pipeline Processor

 make psim VERSION=full

-to rebuild the pipelined simulator, psim
+to rebuild the pipelined simulator, psim.

-To test to make sure your implementation didn’t break anything, you can test it against the Y86-64 benchmark programs in archlab/y86-code
+To test to make sure your implementation didn’t break anything, you can test it against the Y86-64 benchmark programs in archlab/y86-code code directory:

 # in the archlab/y86-code directory